Mazzanti Evantra: Evantra Millecavalli

-The Evantra Millecavalli was unveiled at the 2013 Top Marques Show in Monaco.
+The Evantra Millecavalli was unveiled at the Salone Auto Torino in 2016.
 The 7.0L LS7 found in the 771 has been enlarged to 7.2L, and fitted with a pair of turbochargers, and now produces 1000 PS, hence the name, with Mille meaning thousand & cavalli meaning horses.
 Sending that 1,000 PS and 1200 Nm to the rear wheels is a bespoke 6-speed sequential, which gives the car a claimed 0-60 mph acceleration time of 2.7 second, and an estimated top speed of 250 mph.
 Again, OZ Racing supplies the wheels which are the same size as the 771 wheels, and are fitted with Pirelli Trofeo R tyres, 265/35R19 at the front and 335/30R20 at the rear.
 Stopping power is provided by 390 mm rotors and six-piston calipers at the front, and 360 mm rotors and four-piston calipers at the rear, with carbon-ceramic brakes being standard.
 Mazzanti claims that this can bring the car from 300 kph to a stop in 7 seconds.